The child isn't so much raised by a pack of wolves

 - The Warhammer 40,000 fancharacter Blue is a Tau girl (a race of idealistic space-communists) raised by Orks.
 Which is strange because Orks have no concept of child-rearing, being animate fungi who grow from spores and emerge fully formed from the ground.

 - The alien Megamind is raised by convicts in a prison and taught right from wrong (more specifically, that right is wrong).
 He seems to have had a happy and emotionally healthy childhood, despite having a very limited understanding of social skills.
+His education is also lacking, as reflected by occasional mispronunciations of English words, the most common one being "school" (which he pronounces as "shool").

 - In Blood Diamond many children are kidnapped and brainwashed by the rebels into Child Soldiers, unfortunately very much Truth in Television.